Mathew Leckie: Captaincy

 In May 2021, he was named the new captain of the Socceroos, replacing the retired Mark Milligan.
 Later in 2021 Leckie withdrew indefinitely from the national team, due to hotel quarantine requirements imposed on overseas travelers due to the COVID-19 pandemic.

 2022 World Cup

 In November 2022, Leckie was included in the squad for the 2022 World Cup.
 In the third and final crucial group game against Denmark, he scored the winner in a 1–0 victory that ensured qualification to the round of 16.

+2026 World Cup

+On 31 May 2026, Leckie was selected in the 26-man squad for the 2026 FIFA World Cup.
+He made his tournament debut in Australia's second group-stage match against the United States, making his 11th FIFA World Cup appearance, a new Australian record.
+Aged 35 years and 250 days, he also became Australia's oldest outfield player to start a match at a World Cup, behind only goalkeeper Mark Schwarzer overall, and only the second Australian, after Tim Cahill and Mark Milligan to feature in four World Cup tournaments.
+However, he sustained a leg injury during the match, forcing him to miss the remainder of the tournament.